craigfrancis/wdoc/readme.md

 5. Most browsers have extensions for users to easily change the font in use (e.g. [OpenDyslexic](http://opendyslexic.org/get-it-free/)).
 6. Extensions can also fix colour contrast issues.
 7. Browsers are much better at supporting copy/paste, and allowing the content to be indexed (e.g. searching).
-8. When authoring documents, the positioning of elements in HTML are rarely done with absolute positioning, as CSS provides better layout features (e.g. flexbox), which is generally easier and more intuitive.
+8. When authoring documents, the positioning of elements in HTML is rarely done with absolute positioning, as CSS provides better layout features (e.g. flexbox), which is generally easier and more intuitive.

 But we can't just email a **HTML** document to someone because: